SkoolNotes/Taproot/2020PHYS201/KBhPHYS201Capacitors.md

 ## Construction of Capacitors

-A diagram of the plates inside the capacitor before being rolled up.
+A diagram of the plates inside a polar capacitor before being rolled up.

 ![](./Pastedimage20201007131933.png)